Intellectual Property and the Incentive Fallacy

 The text of the poster:

-The central idea of copyright and patent law is that we must offer rewards to get people to create and invent.
-Behavioral economics and the internet are proving that wrong.
 Behavioral economics research consistently shows that people are intrinsically motivated to engage in creative and innovative labor.
 And the explosion of user-generated content on the internet is proof writ large that people are intrinsically driven to take on challenges, to create, and to contribute.

 What's more, external rewards actually work against the creative impulse.
 More than 100 experiments have shown that the offer of tangible rewards negatively affects intrinsic motivation.
 It's an effect Mark Twain remarked upon in Tom Sawyer in relation to the whitewashing of Aunt Polly's fence: When people are offered wages for something they want to do, it turns into "work."